kiwiapproximatif/videos-parser/README.md

 ## Metadata structure

-To split videos, we have to create a metadata file with the following structure.
+To split videos, we have to create a JSON metadata file with the following structure.

 ```json
 [